neural-data-science/NESC_3505/syllabus.md

 - Use, and communicate the value of, open and reproducible code and data

 # Course Format
-This course employs a hybrid online/in-person format, although it can be completed entirely online for people who are unable to attend the weekly lab sessions.
+This course employs a hybrid online/in-person format.
 The course consists of the following components:
 - [Freely-accessible online **textbook**](https://neuraldatascience.io/)
-- Asynchronous **online lessons**
+- Asynchronous **online lessons** that follow the textbook, along with files you can download to code along with the lessons
 - Weekly **in-person lab** sessions.
 Attendance is expected.
 In some labs the instructor and/or TA will review material, such as introducing an assignment and discussion approaches to completing it.
-Any such instruction will be recorded and posted via Teams.
 Some labs will be open work time where the instructor and TA are available for consultation.
-- Online tutorials and practice through **DataCamp**, a massive online education platform for data science

-The "home base" for this class will be a [Microsoft Teams](https://neuraldatascience.io/2/teams.html) site hosted through Dalhousie University.
-Registered students will receive an invitation to this site via their Dal.ca email.
-The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings. **The Teams site will be the primary source for course-related announcements, and the official source for assignment due dates.** This course does not use Brightspace.

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
 The primary course matierial is the [online textbook](https://neuraldatascience.io/), and video walkthroughs of the lessons in the textbook on the course [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp).
 These largely involve writing code. **This course requires that you put in significant hours per week outside of class: you should budget 8 h/week for work on the course, including the 2 h/week lab time.**